yur25/Winter-2025-Exams/README.md

   - Decompose long expressions
   - Return result of logical expression instead of `return true; else return false;`
 - Make each refactoring and optimization step a separate commit
-- It is important not to rewrite code from scratch but to improve it step by step
+- It is important not to rewrite a code from scratch but to improve it step by step
 - At the seminar (see links above), I showed an example of how to optimize the code step by step
 - When you're done, make a pull request to my repository
 - Good luck!